LoneWarrior99/SOC-Training/Incident Handling Splunk.md

-# Splunk
+# Incident Handling with Splunk
-This is a write up over THM's Splunk modules.
-The main objective is to understand and learn how to use Splunk in the real scenarios.
+This is a write up over THM's Splunk module.
+The main objective is to learn how to handle incidents with splunk.

-There is three parts to this write up including, "Incident Handling with Splunk", "Investigating with Splunk", and "Benign".

-## Incident Handling with Splunk

 There are four distinct phases in the Incident Response Life Cycle.